 Had to say good-bye to the dog, we moved our yellow bus tires in the direction of Þingvellir National Park, where it continued to snow on us and I was skating around.
 The place was cool, with a nice waterfall (that was completely frozen) and a small riverflow next to it, but there were also tooooons of tourists, who annoyed me, so instead I went up to hang out with Patrick and tease him about the fact that he lost his sunglasses, but primarily to avoid the crowds.

-Afterwards we moved to another tourist trap, I mean popular place – Geysir.
-As usual, Siggi told us that there we absolutely needed to wear crampons, and of course we didn’t because of the thermal waters all around, the ground was actually warm, so there was no snow there.
+Afterwards, we moved to another tourist trap, I mean a popular place – Geysir.
+As usual, Siggi told us that there we absolutely needed to wear crampons, and of course, we didn’t because of the thermal waters all around, the ground was actually warm, so there was no snow there.

 It’s a curious, but pretty dull attraction, this Geysir, cause you have to wait for about 10 minutes for the short action of the hot spring to “blow up”.
 There are plenty of people around you who are waiting for the same thing, and tend to get into tight groups … and get into your shot.
 But people being people, what can you do?

-That’s how it looks like.
+That’s what it looks like.
 Lots of steam, some springing water.
 I was a bit unamused by it, so I went to the tourist shop which was next door.
-The store was huge, and it had crampons, so finally my skating excercising was finished.
-I also bought a wooden rune with the symbol of sun (power, energy).
-Loved that thing, but it looks like it has seen it’s better days now… That’s what happens to things you wear too often.
+The store was huge, and it had crampons, so finally my skating exercise was finished.
+I also bought a wooden rune with the symbol of the sun (power, energy).
+Loved that thing, but it looks like it has seen its better days now… That’s what happens to things you wear too often.